-The dates for this year's trip is April 8-10th, 2013.
+The dates for this year's trip are April 7-9th, 2014.

-What is Lobby Day?
+What is Legislative Education and Advocacy Day?
 A Primer

-"Lobby Day" is an annual event that is organized on a state-wide basis by the Florida Chapter of the National Association of Social Workers (NASW).
+"LEAD" is an annual event that is organized on a statewide basis by the Florida Chapter of the National Association of Social Workers (NASW).
 Each year, the NASW-FL chapter identifies key legislative issues to follow during the spring legislative session (generally 60 days in March and April).
 NASW provides information to its members about these issues, so they can participate more effectively in the legislative process (e.g., through contacting their legislators and educating others in their communities).
-NASW encourages social work students to come to Tallahassee for a special day of civic engagement, which NASW calls Lobby Day.
-On this day, social work students and others who are interested in social concerns come to the state capital to meet with state legislators (senators, representatives, and their aids), educate them about the concerns of social workers, and advocate for policies that promote social justice and the well-being of social work clients.
-The name Lobby Day is a bit misleading, since students are not lobbyists, but interested students.
-Typically, Lobby Day is actually two days.
+NASW encourages social work students to come to Tallahassee for a special day of civic engagement, which NASW calls LEAD (formerly Lobby Day).
+On these two days, social work students and others who are interested in social concerns come to the state capital to meet with state legislators (senators, representatives, and their aides), educate them about the concerns of social workers, and advocate for policies that promote social justice and the well-being of social work clients.
+Typically, LEAD is three day, two-night trip for FAU students.
 On the first day, students travel to Tallahassee (on a chartered bus) and participate in legislative training conducted by NASW.
-On the second day, students meet with various legislators and legislative aids (for 3 to 5 hours) followed by a dinner with legislators, former students who work as legislative aides and others.
+On the second day, students meet with various legislators and legislative aides (for 3 to 5 hours) followed by a dinner with legislators, former students who work as legislative aides and others.
 Students return to the capital the next day for an additional 4-5 hours of meetings and attendance at the full sessions of the House and Senate as well as committee meetings.
 Students return by early evening on Wednesday night.

 A meeting with an individual legislator generally lasts from 1 to 15 minutes.
 Some students make appointments with their own representative and senator, to ensure they will have a chance to meet.
 Other students simply knock on doors and ask the secretaries if they may speak with the legislators.
 Students meet with legislators in groups of 3-4, with one student designated as the lead speaker for each meeting.
-Feedback from various students suggests that Lobby Day is a unique and transformational experience.
+Feedback from various students suggests that LEAD is a unique and transformational experience.
 They report feeling empowered by talking to legislators, and having them really listen to their concerns.
-Many students who initially felt they would focus their careers of individual and family practice suggest that Lobby Day has made them much more interested in community and policy work.
+Many students who initially felt they would focus their careers of individual and family practice suggest that LEAD has made them much more interested in community and policy work.

-Various schools of social work across the state support Lobby Day as a learning opportunity, allowing students to put the social work values of social justice and commitment to clients into practice.
+Various schools of social work across the state support LEAD as a learning opportunity, allowing students to put the social work values of social justice and commitment to clients into practice.
 In particular, students can apply what they are learning in their policy, community, and other classes.
-The FAU School of Social Work does not require students to participate in Lobby Day.
+The FAU School of Social Work does not require students to participate in LEAD.
 Further, the FAU School of Social Work does not tell students which topics to advocate for, or against.
 Each student who decides to participate in Lobby Day may choose which issues to address, and which positions to take.
 Each student speaks on his or her behalf (see http://www.fau.edu/policies/files/PM95_OCR.pdf for the FAU policy which restricts FAU employees and students from lobbying on behalf of FAU).
-The FAU School of Social Work encourages professional behavior throughout their Lobby Day activities, as the way that students present themselves with legislators does reflect on the FAU School of Social Work and the profession of social work.
+The FAU School of Social Work encourages professional behavior throughout their LEAD activities, as the way that students present themselves with legislators does reflect on the FAU School of Social Work and the profession of social work.
 Accordingly, it is important for students to act in a manner that is honest, respectful, and knowledgeable (e.g., using logic, research evidence, and other scholarly material to support their positions).
 Dress for the bus is "casual-comfortable – dress for meeting with legislators should be business attire (e.g., no jeans or t-shirts; some students wear suits, ties, etc., though these are not required).

 All Pages maintained by College Webmaster